hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

     It will block the terminal, you can check provider logs there.

-8. Follow commands must be run in different terminal due to block of the first one
+8. Following commands must be run in different terminal due to block of the first one
 9. Deploy `ProviderConfig` to the cluster

     ```bash